jibbius/jackbarker-com-au/_posts/2017-05-02-raspberry-pi-photo-booth-1.markdown

 1. It will allow you to share (and backup) your photos - immediately
 1. It will provide access to a real time clock

+Options available to you might differ based on which version of the Pi you are using:
-The Raspberry Pi 2 will allow you to connect a wireless internet dongle.
+- The Raspberry Pi 2 will allow you to connect a wireless internet dongle (or via an ethernet cable).
-The Raspberry Pi 3 comes with wireless internet, out of the box.
+- The Raspberry Pi 3 comes with wireless internet out of the box (no adapter required).

 If you choose to go without internet connectivity, then I highly recommend getting a RTC (Real Time Clock) module.
 This means that you will be able to record the date + time that each photo was taken.